 However, vitriolic smears against Israel are nothing new to the NYT.
 What is new about this slanted article is that it shows how George Soros’s propaganda machine works.

 The essay’s author Michelle Alexander served as “a Soros Justice Fellow” in 2005.
-She was among of first recipients of the Soros Justice program, with a stipend of $35,000 to $97,000, “to complete a book called The New Jim Crow… about the so-called war on drugs and mass incarceration as the defining racial justice issues of our time.”
+She was among the first recipients of a grant from the Soros Justice program – a stipend of $35,000 to $97,000 – “to complete a book called The New Jim Crow… about the so-called war on drugs and mass incarceration as the defining racial justice issues of our time.”

 According to the US Securities and Exchange Commission (SEC), last May, Soros Fund Management LLC, purchased 126,400 shares, worth $3,046,000 in the New York Times Company.
 This investment increased Soros’s holdings in the newspaper from the 470,000 worth of shares he purchased in 2007.
 Though this was not a big investment, it is nonetheless significant when the investor is Soros.

 In 2011, Dan Gainor, vice-president of business and culture at the Media Research Center, exposed Soros’s ‘funding/investment strategy, “in media both in the United States and abroad.
 By then, Soros invested more than $48 million “in media properties, including the infrastructure of news — journalism schools, investigative journalism, and even industry organizations.”

 Gainor further revealed “that Soros’ influence doesn’t just include connections to top mainstream news organizations such as NBC, ABC, The New York Times and Washington Post.
 It’s bought him connections to the underpinnings of the news business.
 The Columbia Journalism Review, which bills itself as “a watchdog and a friend of the press in all its forms,” lists several investigative reporting projects funded by one of Soros foundations.”